Personal Player Web Page

-With over 5,000 players drafted into professional baseball, and 440 alone in the 2019 MLB Draft, the Baseball Factory knows how to develop talent and get High School players the exposure they need and deserve.
-In 2020, 70 of the 160 players chosen were Baseball Factory selections.
+With over 5,000 players drafted into professional baseball, and nearly 50% of the 2022 Draft coming from Baseball Factory (295 out of 616), the Baseball Factory knows how to develop talent and get High School players the exposure they need and deserve.

 In addition, 100% of Div.
 I and Div.II programs and 96% of Div.
-III have at least one BF Aumnus.
+III have at least one BF Alum.

 It’s your turn for Greatness!

 Bo Bichette – 2015 Pre-Season All-American; 2015 All-American; 2016 2nd Rd Pick- Toronto Blue Jays

 Bobby Witt Jr. – 2018 Pre-Season All-American; 2017 & 2018 All-American; 2019 1st Rd Pick – Kansas City Royals